trilinos/TrilinosWiki/Policies-|-Safe-Checkin-Testing.md

-**NOTE: THIS PAGE IS UNDER RECONSTRUCTION WHILE WE WORK ON AN UPDATED CI testing process.
-See [Trilinos GitHub #482](https://github.com/trilinos/Trilinos/issues/482)**

 In order to maintain the stability of [Primary Tested](http://trac.trilinos.org/wiki/TribitsLifecycleModelOverview#test_categories) packages and code on the 'develop' branch of Trilinos, the checkin-test.py script should always be used to test code before any push that changes source code.
 A standard environment for running the pre-push CI tests has been set up based on the [SEMS Development Environment](https://github.com/trilinos/Trilinos/wiki/SEMS-Dev-Env) encapsulated in the script [checkin-test-sems.sh](https://github.com/trilinos/Trilinos/blob/develop/cmake/std/sems/checkin-test-sems.sh).
 This script makes it easy to run on any machine that has the SEMS Dev Env mounted.
 To set up to use this script to test and push changes to Trilinos, do:

 ```